-Probably not what you want to hear… but it appears exercising first thing in the morning on an empty stomach may get you better/faster results when trying to lose weight.
+Probably not what you want to hear… but it appears the best time to exercise is first thing in the morning on an empty stomach.
+You may get you better/faster results when trying to lose weight.
 According to a recent article in the New York Times, researchers in Belgium did a study in 2010 where they persuaded young, healthy men to stuff themselves for six weeks with a diet consisting of 30 percent more calories and 50 percent more fat than the men had been eating.

 They broke them into three groups.
 Some of the men remained sedentary while eating their additional calories while others began a strenuous, midmorning exercise routine after they had had breakfast.
 The third group followed the same workout regimen, but before they had eaten anything.